dc-atlas/bcml/doc/creation.rst

                 </Finding>
         </Macromolecule>

+Annotating findings enables the description of generic pathways.
+The generic pathways can be transformed to specific pathway; the elements not belonging to an organism or cell type of interest, can be removed with the bcml_filter tool.

 Other valid information that can be added in Findings include for example PubMed IDs (using the ``PMID`` tag).

 Additional annotations outside Findings can be used to indicate gene or protein identifiers, for example: